diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

   > Note: `context.data.ID_TOKEN_CLIENT_SECRET` contains the client secret for the native/SPA app.

-Create an helper function to execute the client credentials exchange and get an access token to consume Auth0 Management API
+Create a helper function called `getAccessToken` to execute the client credentials flow and get an access token to consume Auth0 Management API

   ```js
   function getAccessToken(context, cb){